onzfonz/comp227/src/content/7/en/part7b.md

 ### Spread attributes

 We could simplify things a bit further.
-Since the *name* object has exactly all of the attributes that the <i>input</i> element expects to receive as props, we can pass the props to the element using the [spread syntax](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes) in the following way:
+Since the `name` object has exactly all of the attributes that the `input` element expects to receive as props, we can pass the props to the element using the [spread syntax](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes) in the following way:

 ```js
 <input {...name} />